The MANual: Wedding Bands

-The slightly less-than cousin to platinum, palladium rings have been growing in popularity for their durability, white color, and general low maintenance.
-They’ll never need to be replated, and are closer to gold in terms of price.
+The slightly less-than cousin to platinum, palladium rings have been growing in popularity for their durability, white color, and generally low maintenance.
+They’ll never need to be replated and are closer to gold in terms of price.

 Join The Plunge (Don’t Worry: It’s Free)